 The literal answer to that question is, frankly, it didn’t.

-None of the other “near misses” in the detection of the 9/11 plot involved disruption of an active criminal investigation of specific al-Qaeda members, notably, by the FBI, the lead agency for investigating and preventing terrorism in the United States.
+Richard A. Clarke, then National Coordinator for Counter-Terrorism, has stated his belief publicly that if the CIA had delivered those details, the FBI would have prevented altogether, or at least in part, the catastrophe from happening.
+None of the other “near misses” in uncovering of the 9/11 plot involved disrupting an active criminal investigation of specific al-Qaeda members, notably by the FBI, the lead agency for investigating and preventing terrorism in the United States.
 Not only tragic, the FBI’s “near miss” was extraordinary.

 Why did the CIA withhold critical information from the FBI that it was lawfully required to share?

 That question, never fully investigated, was never answered.
 Instead, its significance was folded into a general narrative citing “rivalry” among intelligence agencies and “failure of imagination” as the ultimate causes of our national unpreparedness in face of the 9/11 attacks.
-One of the remarkable details withheld, concerning a hijacker’s multiple entry visa to the U.S., can be found in the 9/11 Commission Report in small print on page 502, footnote 44.
+One of the remarkable details withheld from the FBI, concerning a hijacker’s multiple entry visa to the U.S., can be found in the 9/11 Commission Report in small print on page 502, footnote 44.
 In essence, the FBI’s tragedy was buried under vagueness, and for many Americans, the vagueness persists to this day…

 …in disregard for the critical role of a fully informed public.